Helena Ponette

 Helena Ponette (born 3 February 2000) is a Belgian sprinter specialising in the 400 metres.
+She competed at the 2024 Summer Olympics as a 400 metres runner and as a member of the Belgian women's 4 × 400 metres and mixed 4 × 400 metres relay teams.
+She also participated at multiple World and European Athletics championships, indoor and outdoor, individually and as a member of the 4 × 400 metres relay teams.
+She was national champion in the women's 400 metres in 2023.
+Also at the time of 2024 Olympic Games, she was finishing her studies in medicine at KU Leuven, and starting internship in September 2024.

+Career

-Ponette competed in the 4 x 400 m event at the 2021 European U23 Championships in Tallinn, Estonia.
-At the same event, she was selected for the 2022 World Athletics Indoor Championships in Belgrade, Serbia.
+Ponette competed in the 4 × 400 m event at the 2021 European U23 Championships in Tallinn, Estonia.
+At the same event, she was selected for the 2022 World Athletics Indoor Championships in Belgrade, Serbia, but did not start.

-In 2022, Ponette finished second at the 2022 Belgian Athletics Championships behind Naomi Van Den Broeck in the 400 m with a time of 51.93 s.
+In 2022, Ponette finished second at the 2022 Belgian Athletics Championships behind Naomi Van den Broeck in the 400 m with a time of 51.93 s.
 She was the fifth Belgian to run faster than 52 s.
-She thus secured a place in the Belgian 4 x 400 m relay team for the World Championships later that year in Eugene, Oregon, U.S.A.
+She thus secured a place in the Belgian 4 × 400 m relay team for the World Championships later that year in Eugene, Oregon, U.S.A.

+Her international debut with the seniors Belgium 4 × 400 m relay team came at the 2022 World Athletics Championships in Eugene, Oregon where the team finished 6th.